Shahed1998/Personal_Website/README.md

 <p>This website is under maintenance.... , as days will pass I will be adding more technologies to it . </p>

-<p>Online version of this course is hosted in , https://dynamicportfoliowebsite.herokuapp.com/
+<p>Online version of this app is hosted in , https://dynamicportfoliowebsite.herokuapp.com/